Barry Hearn

-Biography

 Early life

-Hearn was born in 1948 on a council estate in Dagenham, Essex, and educated at Buckhurst Hill County High School.
+Hearn was born in 1948 on a council estate in Dagenham, Essex.
+His family moved to the Debden estate in Loughton.
+He was educated at Buckhurst Hill County High School.
 He worked and then ran a series of small businesses as a teenager, from washing cars to picking fruit and vegetables.

 After qualifying as an accountant, Hearn took over the role of finance director to a design company based in Kensal Green, called Deryck Healey Associates (circa 1973).
 He formed a new firm, Kensal House Investments, and DHA became Deryck Healey International (DHI).

+Career

 Snooker

 In the early 1970s, looking for a property investment, Hearn bought a snooker hall in Romford, Greater London.
 The same year, the BBC began promoting snooker on BBC2 in colour television, resulting in queues of people wanting to play snooker.
 Hearn and business partner Deryck John Healey then bought Lucania Billiard Halls, which formed the basis of his future career, promoting snooker via colour television.

 Hearn began promoting sporting events in 1974, working with amateur snooker players Geoff Foulds, father of Neal Foulds, and Vic Harris.
 In 1976, he became manager of Steve Davis, who went on to win the World Championship six times.

 Hearn prospered from the snooker boom of the 1980s when he formed Matchroom with players Davis and Tony Meo.
 Later Matchroom snooker players include Terry Griffiths, Dennis Taylor, Willie Thorne, Neal Foulds, Jimmy White, Cliff Thorburn and Ronnie O'Sullivan.
 Hearn appeared alongside many Matchroom players in the video for "Snooker Loopy", a hit for "rockney" pop rock duo Chas & Dave.

 In December 2009 Hearn was elected as the new WPBSA Chairman after Sir Rodney Walker failed to get re-elected and left his post.
 In June 2010, following a vote by the members, Hearn took over a 51% controlling interest in the organisation's commercial business World Snooker Limited with a view to revitalising the game.
 The commercial business was separated from the regulatory body, the WPBSA.